MikeyPPPPPPPP/The-Vault/README.md

 # The-Vault

+## I am currently rewriting the code completly from scratch, this code is not secure against memory forensics which is unexceptable for me.

 This is a PGP encryption suite with a built in password and file manager made in Python with Tkinter